aig-upf/tarski/docs/development/documentation.md

 ```

 An alternative to the last two steps is to run `tox -e docs` in the project root in order to use the `tox` environment
 that is used to build the documentation by the continuous integration tests.
+Note that this still requires the manual
+installation of `Pandoc`.